Eastern Connecticut State University

 Registration and Fees

-To register for a dual credit course, the high school student and their parents, or their Guidance Counselor, must complete a Microsoft Form.
+To register for a dual credit course, the high school student and their parents, or their Guidance Counselor, must complete an online registration form.
 Once the form is received, Eastern’s Registrar’s Office creates a university account and enrolls them in a designated dual credit course.

 Dual credit courses will be recorded on an official Eastern transcript.
 These credit(s) may be used to satisfy requirements at Eastern.
 If the student plans to attend another institution, the student should check with that school’s Admissions Office for transfer credit policies to determine the transferability of Eastern credits towards their degree requirements.

-Generally speaking, all courses are at the 100-level or higher and should be transferable to any accredited university.
+Generally speaking, all courses are at the 100-level or higher and should be transferable to most accredited universities.
+Please note that some highly selective universities may opt not to award credit for courses taken on site at the high school.

 Supports for Multilingual Families